wilreichert/spark/README.md

-Science experiment to see how quickly you can get a fully configured CICD toolchain running in containers.
+Science experiment to stand up a fully configured CICD toolchain running in containers.

 # Design